SkAZi/homebridge-http-simple-switch/README.md

 # Request

 This plugin will call the specified URL for both On and Off state.
-It expects the server, that receives the request, to toggle the state for each subsequent call.
+It expects the server, that receives the POST request, to toggle the state for each subsequent call and GET request to read state.

 # Response